Can I Leave a Chest Freezer Outside?

 What Can Go Wrong?

-Even those freezers which are designed specifically for outdoor use have limitations, but you can increase your chances of success by being aware of these potential downfalls:
+Even those freezers that are designed specifically for outdoor use have limitations, but you can increase your chances of success by being aware of these potential downfalls:

 Cold Weather Concerns